Le Pen wants France's National Front to be renamed 'National Rally'

 “Our goal is clear: power,” Le Pen told party cardholders gathered in the northern city of Lille, who cheered her speech denouncing immigration, globalization and a federal Europe.

-“We were originally a protest party,” she said.
-“There should be no doubt now that we can be a ruling party.”
+“We were originally a protest party,” she said.“There should be no doubt now that we can be a ruling party.”

-The new name - “Rassemblement National” in French, meaning rally or union - is meant to show the party’s new willingness to rally other parties behind it, and drop antagonistic connotations of the old Front, she said.
+The new name -“Rassemblement National” in French, meaning rally or union - is meant to show the party’s new willingness to rally other parties behind it, and drop antagonistic connotations of the old Front, she said.

 In a concession to the old guard, the party will keep its red-white-and-blue flame logo, she said.